 In the middle of the city in the Miracle Mile neighborhood, Museum Row (Wilshire Boulevard) is home to many renowned museums.
-The Academy Museum of Motion Pictures (the Oscars Museum) is scheduled to open next door to LACMA in late 2019.
+The Academy Museum of Motion Pictures (the Oscars Museum) is scheduled to open next door to LACMA in 2020.
 There are also a handful of more niche and offbeat museums worth looking into all across town.

 Downtown, a stroll through Olvera Street, the birthplace of LA, is essential, as is the ascent of Bunker Hill, once the city's most fashionable place to live.
 The grand Rafael Moneo-designed cathedral, Our Lady of the Angels, is worth a stop if you're in the area.